This topic answers common questions about developing for Google Play Games on PC.

 - Reach out to your Google Play point of contact.
 You should send all available log files as well to ensure a speedy fix.

 Q: How do I setup my tester track properly?

 Q: My game only supports x86 builds rather than x86-64; can I still comply with Play’s 64bit requirements?

-A: For Google Play Games, you can submit a 32-bit x86 executable.
+A: For Google Play Games on PC, you can submit a 32-bit x86 executable.

 Q: How do I collect the log files?